-Many of JFJ's largest holdings made significant contributions to returns over H1 2020

-Many of JFJ's largest holdings made significant contributions to returns over the first seven months of 2020.
-Generally, JFJ is underweight the pharmaceutical sector (which has done well this year on the back of the fight against COVID-19) because its managers consider that many of the large cap Japanese pharmaceutical companies do not have the attractive R&D pipelines that would make them future growth stocks.
+Many of JFJ's largest holdings made significant contributions to returns over H1 2020 Encouragingly, many of JFJ's largest holdings made significant contributions to returns over the first seven months of 2020.
+Generally, JFJ is underweight the pharmaceutical sector (which has done well this year on the back of the fight against COVID-19) because many large cap Japanese pharmaceutical companies do not have the attractive R&D pipelines that would make them future growth stocks.
 The portfolio does hold a number of companies that have benefited from healthcare buoyancy including M3.
 This company offers a B2B platform for healthcare professionals and healthcare companies.
 It also operates the Ask Doctors website, where online doctors respond to questions posed by the general public.